saurabh106/Projects/futureflow/README.md

 Open http://localhost:3000 to view it in the browser.

-# ✅ Technologies Used
+# ✅ Technologies Used :
-React / Next.js
+React / Next.js,
-Clerk (Authentication)
+Clerk (Authentication),
-Markdown Editor
+Markdown Editor,
 CSS Modules / TailwindCSS (depending on your stack)

 # 📄 License